Your Substack - A Business Or A Hobby?

 Let's fix that right now.

 You have 400 subscribers.
 You have a logo you paid $200 for.
 You have a content calendar.
-But if you stop typing for two weeks, your income drops to zero.
-You don’t have a business; you have a demanding hobby that is slowly eating your savings.
+When you stop typing for two weeks, your income drops to zero.
+Your business is really just a demanding hobby, slowly eating your savings.

 Welcome to The Banana Stand